-- Histories of refined model: subset of abstract's. - No new behavior introduced ⇒ correctness preserved. - SIM cannot be proven because ultimately preservation of $r \in dom(f)$ cannot be proven.
+- Histories of refined model: subset of histories of abstract model. - No new behavior introduced ⇒ correctness preserved. - SIM cannot be proven because ultimately preservation of $r \in dom(f)$ cannot be proven.
 Note: we have not formalized SIM (or FIS) yet - Invariant(s) too weak: true in states we do not want to reach.
-Can you give one example?
+Can you give one example? (e.g., f(x) = v for some x with r > x). \Longrightarrow strengthen inv.!